dcf21/pi-gazing/src/cmd_line_admin/README.md

-The python scripts in this directory are used to perform administration functions on the Meteor Pi database from the command line.
+The python scripts in this directory are used to perform administration functions on the Pi Gazing database from the command line.